ACGME P/CC Fellowship

 Sleep Medicine Rotation

 The rotation in sleep medicine allows fellows to learn basic principles of sleep-disordered breathing.
-Fellows will learn a multidisciplinary approach to sleep medicine under the direction of Dr. Babak Mokhlesi, Director of the Sleep Medicine Fellowship.
+Fellows will learn a multidisciplinary approach to sleep medicine under the direction of Dr. Alejandra Lastra, Director of the Sleep Medicine Fellowship.
 Fellows spent time in the sleep disorders clinic and learning the basics of sleep physiology and polysomnogram interpretation.

-A rotation in Trauma Critical Care at Advocate Christ Medical Center, a Level I trauma center, exposes fellows to the principles and management of trauma patients.
+A rotation in our Level I trauma center exposes fellows to the principles and management of initial assessment, operative management, and critical care management of trauma patients.

 Pulmonary Rehabilitation Rotation